Why Does the Renter vs Homeowner Solar Comparison Matter?

 Portable solar does not offset your entire electric bill.
 A 400W system in a sunny location generates roughly 1.5 to 2 kWh per day during peak season, per NREL PVWatts data.
 The average apartment uses 500 to 800 kWh per month.
 Portable solar offsets a fraction of that, not all of it.
 Renters who expect to eliminate their electric bill from a balcony panel will be disappointed.

 And portable solar does not add property value.
+Research from Lawrence Berkeley National Laboratory shows rooftop solar adds roughly $15,000 to home value on average.
 This matters more to people who own homes than renters, but it is worth noting that the homeowner's solar investment has a residual value when the home is sold.
 Portable equipment has a secondary market value, but it is modest compared to an installed rooftop system.

 The comparison is not all negative for renters.
 Here is what portable solar gives renters that homeowners do not have: